Surprisingly Easy Ways to Reduce Your Dementia Risk Right Now

 Next: Add more of this food to your diet instead.

 A healthy diet is as good for your brain as it is for your body.
-Some observational research highly suggests citrus fruits might protect certain older adults against cognitive decline and dementia.
-Overall, adding more fruit to your diet can improve your digestion, combat overeating, protect your cells as you age, and even extend your life.
+And adding more fruit to your diet can improve digestion, combat overeating, protect your cells as you age, and even extend your life.